When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Inspire Future Writers

-This is the first in a trilogy about a Chinese-Caucasian girl who loves reading — and loves writing even more!
-The books follow Cilla’s adventures and sensitivities of being a mixed-race girl.
-They also explore her initial struggles with reading, as well as some healthy friend drama.
+This is the first in a trilogy about a Chinese-Caucasian girl who loves reading and writing.
+The books follow Cilla’s adventures and the nuances of being a mixed-race girl.
+They also explore her initial struggles with reading alongside some healthy friend drama.

-Cilla Lee is excellent for readers who still enjoy seeing pictures in their chapter books.
-The books are heavily illustrated and feature a readable font, ideal for readers still finding their footing.
-I chose this one for kids navigating identity and cultural complexities.
+Cilla Lee is excellent for readers who still enjoy illustrations in their chapter books.
+It features a readable font and plenty of art, making it ideal for readers still finding their footing.
+I recommend this for kids navigating identity and cultural complexities.

 Product Specs